zqwei/Neural-Recording-Methodology-Comparison/README.md

 * spiking dataset -- maximum intersection after SD prepocessing
 * Ca++ imaging dataset -- removing low ROC units

+### Precompiled data
+A precompiled version of full datasets can be downloaded from https://ndownloader.figshare.com/articles/12786296/versions/1 , which can be used directly in the codes.
+In order to make the code functionally, please copy the data to folder `TempDat` in the root folder of the project.

+### Raw data
+The existing data can be found from CRCNS.org, while we release the new 6f-TG raw data at .....

 ## Models
 ### Spike to image models